COWES, ISLE OF WIGHT

 To view the Architects plans please click here

 A local firm of building contractors, G J Banks (IW) Ltd, was appointed to undertake the restoration works.

-On-site works commenced in May 2016 and 70 concrete ‘pins’ (some 15 meters long) were inserted into the ground around the chapels to support the beams on which the Chapels now rest.
+On-site works commenced in May 2016 and 70 concrete ‘pins’ (some 15 meters long) were inserted into the ground in and around the chapels to support the beams on which the Chapels now rest.